-· evond to continue to have a strong and consideration is given to Ahold Delhaize's size the Supervisory Board. diverse Management Board.
-Management Board relative remuneration levels are benchmarked annually.
-The benchmark peer group consists of a total of 18 peer companies in Europe and the United relative relative remuneration levels are benchmarked annually. ative to the peer group, with a fixed-to-variable y ratio that supports the pay-for-performance lture and a long-term strategic focus.
-More ormation is included in the Remuneration dicies , available on our website.
+ELEMENT DESCRIPTION Base salary The level of the base salary of the members of the Management Board is derived, as one component, from the benchmarking of Total Direct Compensation.
+Adjustment of individual base salaries is at the discretion of the Supervisory Board.
 Annual cash incentive plan: Executive Incentive Plan (EIP) The Company's priority and goal are to expand market share while focusing on margins to increase profitability and prudently managing capital spending and expenses to secure strong and sustainable cash flow.
 Consequently, the EIP employs three financial measures that reflect the fundamental key financial metrics of a retail organization: sales growth (30%), underlying operating margin (25%) and operating cash flow (20%).
 In addition, ESG and other strategic imperatives (25%) are included.
 See Definitions of EIP performance measures for detailed information.
 In support of the pay-for-performance culture and in recognition of the Company's focus on margins, the underlying operating margin measure serves as a threshold.
 The at-target pay-out as a percentage of base salary is 100%, contingent on the full achievement of the objectives, with a cap at 125% of the at-target value in the event of above-target performance.
-EUROPEAN PEERS U.S. PEERS AEX AND BEL2O Long-term share- Under the GRO program, performance shares are granted as a three-year Tesco Kroger Unilever based incentive plan: Global Reward program.
-The vesting of these performance shares is subject to performance Carrefour Costco Philips Opportunity (GRO) over three years.
-As of 2022, the GRO program employs three financial measures: return on capital (RoC) (35%), underlying earnings per share Metro Cash & Carry Target Heineken opposition, (circ), (EPS) growth (25%) and total shareholder return (TSR) (15%).
-In addition, Casino Guichard-Perrachon Walgreens Boots Allia nce Randstad non-financial performance measure (25%) related to health and J Sainsbury Best Buy Akzo Nobel sustainability targets is included.
+Long-term share- based incentive plan: Global Reward Opportunity (GRO) Under the GRO program, performance shares are granted as a three-year program.
+The vesting of these performance shares is subject to performance over three years.
+As of 2022, the GRO program employs three financial measures: return on capital (RoC) (35%), underlying earnings per share (EPS) growth (25%) and total shareholder return (TSR) (15%).
+In addition, a non-financial performance 1 measure (25%) related to health and sustainability targets is included.
 See Definitions of GRO performance measures for detailed information.
-Danone Lowe's Companies AB InBev In line with market practice, the target value of long-term incentives granted varies per role.
+In line with market practice, the target value of long-term incentives granted varies per role.
 For the CEO, the target value is 275% of base salary; for the CEO Ahold Delhaize USA, the target value is 275% of base salary; for the CFO, the target value is 200% of base salary; and for the CEO Ahold Delhaize Europe and Indonesia, the target value is 175% of base salary.